bitArtisan1/TSP-Genetic-Algorithm-Solver/README.md

 ### Pheromone Ant Colony Meta-heuristic Optimization Search (AOC):
 The program also implements a separate search using Pheromone-Based Ant Colony Optimization, Pheromone-based ACO algorithm guides the ants to build a solution collectively, based on the pheromone trails deposited on the edges.
 ### Plotting
-Once the search finishes for GA/AOC, the search history will be plotted for analysis and estimation (Generation/Iteration vs Distance)
+Once the search finishes for GA/AOC, the search history will be plotted for analysis and estimation (Generation/Iteration vs Distance).
 ## To Add
-* Implement other metaheuristics like Particle Swarm Optimization
+* Implement other metaheuristics like Particle Swarm Optimization.
-* Improve the GA structure, Elitism and Population Diversity, Adaptive Mutation Rate
+* Improve the GA structure, Elitism and Population Diversity, Adaptive Mutation Rate.
-* Experiment with the Lin Kernighan Algorithm
+* Experiment with the Lin Kernighan Algorithm.
-* Improve the GUI for better user communication and clarity, also add the ability to customize the diagram from the GUI
+* Improve the GUI for better user communication and clarity, also add the ability to customize the diagram from the GUI.
-* Expand the program to Solve other operational search problems (A* Algorithm, Djikstra's Algorithmm,...)
+* Expand the program to Solve other operational search problems (A* Algorithm, Djikstra's Algorithmm,...).
+* Organize the code into seperate files, add comments.
 ## Requirements
 It requires `numpy`, `tkinterr`, `matplotlib`:
 ```